almettkidscoding/almettkidscoding.github.io/content/examples/snake/class02.md

 Screen must keep updating itself after each action, otherwise game progress stops refresh.

-	screen.update()
+	forest.update()

-- **update()** is a method that refreshes the latest status of the turtle.
+- **update()** is a method that refreshes the latest status of the snake.

 ### Step 4: Moving spreed

-Define the moving speed of the turtle by set the sleep timeout after each moving step.
+Define the moving speed of the snake by set the sleep timeout after each moving step.

-	tiime.sleep(0.1)
+	time.sleep(0.1)

 - **sleep()** is the method to set the timeout of each step.
-The smaller the value is, the faster the turtle moves.
+The smaller the value is, the faster the snake moves.

-### Step 5: Define the moving scope of the turtle in the screen
+### Step 5: Define the moving scope of the snake in the screen

-As long as the turtle runs out of the scope of screen in width of 340px and in the height of 340px, game stops.
+As long as the snake runs out of the scope of screen in width of 340px and in the height of 340px, game stops.

-	if head.xcor() > 340 or head.xcor() < -340 or head.ycor() > 340 or head.ycor() < -330:
+	if snake.xcor() > 340 or snake.xcor() < -340 or snake.ycor() > 340 or snake.ycor() < -330:
         time.sleep(1)
         head.direction = "stop"
         game_over()